Mux-Mastermann/devpro/README.md

 ## Features
 - [x] creating project folder and empty README on github and cloning it to your local machine
-- [x] included second command-line argument for project related folder and file creation (e.g. automatic creation of standard files and folders for a static website)
+- [x] included second command-line argument for project related folder and file creation
-  - [x] Static website
+  - [x] Static website (Template: "website")
-  - [x] Flask web application
+  - [x] Flask web application (Template: "flask")

 ## Credits
 @rpreissel for knowing all the answers to my questions within a second and for leaving me a bit smarter than before after really every developer talk we have.